Chandanmehra94/teamconnect/README.md

 3. Front-end Setup

-Front-end folder me jao:cd frontend/teamconnect

-Node.js dependencies install karo:npm install

-React app start karo:npm start

-Browser me http://localhost:3000 open karo.
+Navigate to the front-end folder:

+cd frontend/teamconnect

+Install Node.js dependencies:

+npm install

+Start the React app:

+npm start

+Open http://localhost:3000 in your browser.

 4. Test the Application

-Sign Up/Login: Sign up page pe ek account banao (email, password, department).
+Sign Up/Login: Create an account on the signup page (email, password, department).
-View Feed: Feed page pe posts, comments, aur likes dekho.
+View Feed: Check posts, comments, and likes on the feed page.
 Add a Post:
-Post creation form me details daalo (jaise "Team meeting scheduled").
+Enter details in the post creation form (e.g., "Team meeting scheduled").
-Submit karo aur feed pe post dekho.
+Submit and view the post on the feed.

-Analytics Dekho: Analytics page pe total posts, likes, comments check karo.
+View Analytics: Check total posts, likes, and comments on the analytics page.
-Database: H2 console me POST table check karo for new entries.
+Database: Verify new entries in the POST table via the H2 console.

 Dependencies
 Back-end (backend/teamconnect/pom.xml)